robin-rpr/calos/doc/clearly-image.rst

    Registries also often reply HTTP 401 when an image does not exist, rather than the seemingly more correct HTTP 404 Not Found.
-This is to avoid information leakage about the existence of images the client is not allowed to pull, and it’s why Charliecloud never says an image simply does not exist.
+This is to avoid information leakage about the existence of images the client is not allowed to pull, and it’s why Clearly never says an image simply does not exist.